|

 We won’t get deep into the evidence that exists to back up the efficacy of every single modality of therapy, but there’s a bottomless well of examples like the following:

-- An empirical analysis of the effectiveness of art therapy in adult patients suffering both mental health and medical diseases [6]
+- An empirical analysis of the effectiveness of art therapy in adult patients suffering from both mental health and medical diseases [6]

 - A meta-analysis of studies in the field of neurotherapy and neurofeedback that assessed the success of the methods and outcomes in this emerging field of treatment [8]